csharp-condicional-switch

 }

-• expression: It is the expression whose value is evaluated in each case
+• expression: The expression whose value is evaluated in each case.

-The default block will execute if none of the previous cases match the value of the expression (it is optional, but it is normal to have one).
+The default block will execute if none of the previous cases match the value of the expression (it is optional, but it’s most common to have it).

-Let’s see it with a simple example where a switch conditional is used to print a number on the screen.
+Let’s see a simple example where a switch conditional is used to print a number to the screen.

 int number = 2;